Glossary term

 2. Real estate: insulation of new buildings, retrofitting of older buildings, energy efficiency and alternative energy sources.

-3. Consumer discretionary and staples: increase energy efficiency and use of alternative energy sources, behavioural change (e.g. consumers eating less meat).
+3. Consumer discretionary and staples: increase energy efficiency and use of alternative energy sources, behavioural change (for example, consumers eating less meat).

 4. Transport: shift to rail transport, electric vehicles, reducing international business travel, prevent takeoff of empty airplanes.